 Go to a military aviation museum

 Military aviation museums are impressive, usually free (or cheap), and they are very family-friendly!
 It’s a great experience for the whole family, even those that may be pacifists.
-The entire experience is thought-provoking and opens up many discussions about warfare and what it really costs (in they way of lives).
+The entire experience is thought-provoking and opens up many discussions about warfare and what it really costs (in the way of lives).

 Go to a hibachi restaurant

 Do you remember the first time you went to a hibachi restaurant?
 Wasn’t it the coolest?
 Well, take your kids and let them ask the chef questions!
-You can follow-up the experience by reading more about the history of hibachi and/or watch a documentary about it.
+You can follow-up on the experience by reading more about the history of hibachi and/or watch a documentary about it.